History and joint schools

 History and Modern Languages: With tutors in French and Spanish and college lecturers in other languages, we admit students to study History and French, German, Italian, Portuguese, Russian and Spanish.
 They find ample opportunity to pursue interests in the culture they are studying in the wide range of courses available from the History syllabus.

-History and Politics: With three history tutors and two politics tutors, Merton takes comparatively large numbers of students for History and Politics.
-Students find different ways to combine courses from the two sides of the degree, to focus, for example, on political ideas, international relations, or the political history of different areas of the world.
+History and Politics: With three history tutors and two politics tutors, Merton takes comparatively large numbers of students for Oxford History and Politics.
+Students find different ways to combine courses from the two sides of history and politics degree, to focus, for example, on political ideas, international relations, or the political history of different areas of the world.

 Merton historians go on to a wide range of careers, many outside history, where their skills in analysis and argument equip them for corporate, professional and public life.
 They include: